NorthernMan54/homebridge-alexa/README.md

 ```

 #### blind
-  - Enables natural wording for opening and closing blinds, window coverings and garage doors.
+  - Enables natural wording for opening and closing blinds, and window coverings.
 Not supported in all countries.
+Defaults to false

 ```
 "platforms": [